Temporarily Minimize the Appearance of Dynamic Wrinkles and More With Expert BOTOX® Injectors in Denver

 What Does BOTOX® Treat?

-BOTOX® Cosmetic is designed to address these lines, known as “dynamic wrinkles”—since the word “dynamic” refers to something marked by constant activity.
+Botox Cosmetic is designed to address the lines known as “dynamic wrinkles” — since the word “dynamic” refers to something marked by constant activity.
 This is in contrast to “static wrinkles,” which are not associated with movement and are visible at rest.
-A single injection session of BOTOX® is enough to make the targeted muscles pulling on the skin less visible and less imprinted for months at a time.
+A single injection session of Botox is enough to make the targeted muscles pulling on the skin less visible and less imprinted for months at a time.

 Specifically, the USFDA has approved BOTOX® for the treatment of: